elh/mal-arkey/README.md

-# mal-go
+# mal-go - my "Make a Lisp" impl in Go

-🐻 My "Make a Lisp" impl in Go
+`make` to build binaries that can be copied into the `kanaka/mal` test harness.